microsoft/EntraIDGovernance-Training/README.md

 ## POC in a Box

-> Access a curated set of tutorials and training modules to create Proof of Concepts around Entra ID governance with recorded Demos and stay ahead in the ever-evolving landscape of identity management
+> Explore a diverse array of scenarios featuring comprehensive documentation, step-by-step walkthroughs, and recorded demos that illuminate the intricate lifecycle of identities.
+Whether you're delving into the basics or seeking advanced insights, our repository is your go-to source for mastering identity governance

 ### Scenarios